This document runs through how you might use

 variables

-, and ctable
+descr, freq, and ctable in

 the summarytools